 My audit procedures identified a material deficiency in the Council's financial statements that will be reported in the Management Letter.
 Rural fire-fighting assets were not recognised in the financial statements.

 Except for the matter outlined above, the Council's:

-- accounting records were maintained in a manner and form that facilitated the preparation and the effective audit of the GPFS - staff provided all accounting records and information relevant to the audit.
+- accounting records were maintained in a manner and form to allow the GPFS to be prepared and effectively audited - staff provided all accounting records and information relevant to the audit.